4-cube/cf-shared-apigwv2/README.md

 Note that the order matters - `SharedApiGatewayV2` needs to come first.

-Finally, you can use an existing event type (`HttpApi`) type, but you must configure value of `ApiId`.
+Finally, you can use an modified event type (`HttpApi`) type, but you must configure value of `ImportApiId`.

 ```yaml
   Events: